acbsp/bonafide.guru/en/contents.rst

 (Dialectical spiritualism)

-Srila Prabhupada is a *direct representative* of Krishna.
-The great deeds of Prabhupada speak for themselves.
+|SP| is a *direct representative* of Krishna.
+The great
+deeds of Prabhupada speak for themselves.
 He is known in the whole *Vayshnava* world as a great **sadhu**, the greatest companion of the Lord Caytanya Mahaprabhu’s Mission.
-He is acknowledged by the scientists from other sampradayas and other prominent *vaishnava acharyas*, which you already know about.
-Unexcelled authority of Srila Prabhupada is *unshakeable*.
+He is acknowledged by the scientists from other sampradayas and other prominent *Vaiṣṇava acharyas*, which you already know about.
+Unexcelled authority of |SP| is *unshakeable*.
 All the instructions of the\ **representative**\ *of God* should be accepted without any interpretation just like words of God.
 However we can see that there are such people who dear not only to